arelimdz/CA-Project-Tictactoe-cli/README.md

 ## Description of application

-Tic-Tac-Infinity is the classic Tic-Tac-Toe game with two unique additions: Extensible and customizable.
+Tic-Tac-Infinity is the classic Tic-Tac-Toe game with two unique additions:

-Users can resize the game board to their desired size, set their own winning line length size, and set player names.
+1. Extensible: Users can resize the game board to their desired size, set their own winning line length size
+2. Personalisable: Users can set player names.

 It continues to maintain the essence of the classic game that we all know.
 It requires two people to be played.
 It consists of alternately each one of the players makes a move in one of the available grids, trying to be the first to mark three consecutive grids with their mark.